Travel to the Conference

 Other Regional Airports:

 Syracuse Hancock International Airport (SYR) is 60 miles, or approximately a 1 hour and 12 minute drive away from Cornell.
 There is a shuttle service between Ithaca and the Syracuse Airport run by Ithaca Airline Limousine.
 You can also request a Syracuse Airport pickup through Ithaca Dispatch.
 If you opt to take a taxi, we recommend calling ahead of time.
-There are several rental car companies on-site at the airport: Avis, Budget, Dollar, Enterprise, Hertz, and Thrifty.
+There are several choices for renting cars on-site at the airport: Avis, Budget, Dollar, Enterprise, Hertz, and Thrifty.

 Elmira-Corning Regional Airport (ELM) is 36 miles, or approximately a 50-minute drive away from Cornell.
 The Elmira Corning Regional Airport has the following rental car companies on-site: Avis, Budget, Enterprise, Hertz, and National.
 Their recommended taxi services are Bill's Transportation 607-731-8801 and Terp's Enterprise 607-795-4426.
 Additionally, you can arrange for a private car to take you from Elmira to your hotel through ELS Limo; please call 607-753-9180 to make your reservation.